John Banim: London

-After the publication of Tales of the O'Hara Family, John began work on his novel The Boyne Water, a story of Protestant – Catholic relations during the Williamite War.
+After the publication of Tales of the O'Hara Family, Banim began work on his novel The Boyne Water, a story of Protestant – Catholic relations during the Williamite War.
 He travelled back to Ireland, spending time in Derry and Belfast, to do research on the novel, which was published in 1826.
 That same year, a second series of Tales of the O'Hara Family was published, containing the novel, The Nowlans.

 Upon visiting John in London, in the summer of 1826, Michael found that his brother's illness had aged him and made him appear much older than his 28 years.
 The next effort of the "O'Hara family" was almost entirely the production of Michael.
 The Croppy, a Tale of 1798 (1828), a novel of the Irish Rebellion of 1798, is hardly equal to the earlier tales, though it contains some wonderfully vigorous passages.
 The Mayor of Windgap, and The Ghost Hunter (both by Michael Banim), The Denounced (1830) and The Smuggler (1831) followed in quick succession, and were received with considerable favour.
 Most of these deal with the darker and more painful phases of life, but the feeling shown in his last, Father Connell, is brighter and more tender.

-In 1827, John became friends with the young writer John Sterling.
+In 1827, Banim became friends with the young writer John Sterling.
 He accompanied Sterling on an excursion to Cambridge, which temporarily restored Banim's health.
 His illness soon returned, along with consequent poverty.
 He continued to write, and encouraged Michael in his writing of The Croppy.
-In July 1827 John's second child, a daughter, was born.
-In 1828 John's novel The Anglo-Irish of the Nineteenth Century was published anonymously, but wasn't well received by critics or the public.
+In July 1827 Banim's second child, a daughter, was born.
+In 1828 the novel The Anglo-Irish of the Nineteenth Century was published anonymously, but wasn't well received by critics or the public.